 - Check labels for DHA and EPA content – stick to the daily amount provided by eating one to two portions of fish per week (about 450mg EPA and DHA per daily adult dose)

 - Choose an age-appropriate supplement – children will need less than adults

 - Seek advice from a dietitian if in doubt

-Q. What are good sources of omega-3 if you are a vegan?
+Q. What are good sources of omega-3 if you are a vegetarian?

 The three types utilised by the human body include EPA, DHA and ALA.
 Both EPA and DHA have been found to support the body in a number of ways including contributing to joint, heart and eye health.
 Furthermore, DHA has been highlighted for its role in foetal and infant brain development, while ALA may support the maintenance of healthy blood pressure and cholesterol levels.